 Selected By: Nina Sankovitch (Bestselling Author)

-What Book of the Month Club August 2017 selection(s) would I choose?
+What Book of the Month Club October 2017 selection(s) will I choose?

 How to Join Book of the Month Club…